 Corsair K63 Compact

 The Corsair K63 Compact Keyboard perfectly matches the ‘Team Red’ look we’re going for with per-key Red backlighting.
 The mechanical switches used are the renowned Cherry MX Red, which deliver ‘ultimate gaming performance’ with extremely fast response times.
-The keyboard also features 100% anti-ghosting, so any keys you press will only ever register the way you intended them to.
+Overall this keyboard suits the red aesthetic we are going for!

 Logitech G332 Headset

 The Logitech G332 features 50mm drivers that produce expansive sound for immersive gaming audio.
 The 6mm mic also has a ‘flip-to-mute’ function that allows you to mute yourself instantly.
-This headset features an awesome black and red colour design that fits with the ‘Team Red’ theme.
-This headset provides a true gaming experience but at an affordable price that doesn’t make our eyes water!
+This headset features an awesome black and red colour design that fits with the ‘Team Red’ theme and provides a great all around gaming experience.

 Benchmarks are an important way of gauging the performance of a new component, or an entire system to see how it fairs against its competition.
 The AMD Radeon RX 6650XT is said to beat Nvidia’s 3060 on average, and so we put that to the test in our full review of the MSI Gaming X 6650XT.
 Below we’ve supplied you with some graphs and gameplay footage that really show off the performance of one of AMD’s newest cards.
 All of our benchmarks and graphs are provided by our own YouTube channel – ‘Benched by GeekaWhat!’.
 There we have footage of some of the latest titles to test the power of the latest GPUs.